DataTalksClub/machine-learning-zoomcamp/10-kubernetes/04-docker-compose.md

 [Slides](https://www.slideshare.net/AlexeyGrigorev/ml-zoomcamp-10-kubernetes)

-Docker Compose is a tool that help us to define and share multi-container applications.
+Docker Compose is a tool that helps us to define and share multi-container applications.
 With Compose, we can create a YAML file to define the services (in our case it is `gateway` service and `clothing-model` model) and with a single command, we can spin everything up or tear it all down.
-Docker compose is very useful the test the applications locally.
+Docker compose is very useful to test the application locally.

-Instead to mapping the volumn, port, and then running the docker in the terminal for our tf-serving model (clothing-model), we want to create dockker image and put everything in there.
+Instead of mapping the volumn, port, and then running the docker in the terminal for our tf-serving model (clothing-model), we want to create a docker image and put everything in there.
 For this we want to create docker image by the name `image-model.dockerfile`:

 ```dockerfile
 FROM tensorflow/serving:2.7.0